ABA Therapy for Children with Autism in North Dallas, TX

 Autism Spectrum Disorder (ASD) describes a developmental condition characterized by a range of behaviors and a wide spectrum of severity levels.
 Some children may be more affected by ASD than others, which is why it’s important to offer each child an individualized treatment plan to target specific areas of need.

 Some key indicators of ASD are a lack of communication (both verbal and nonverbal) and social skills, avoiding eye contact, repetitive behaviors (self-stimulatory), aggression, self-injury, and more.

 What if I have concerns that my child might be on the Autism Spectrum?

 If parents have concerns that their child may be on the autism spectrum, an ADOS-2 (Autism Diagnostic Observation Schedule, 2nd Edition) assessment is a logical next step.
 The ADOS-2 is a thorough evaluation that helps inform a diagnostic determination.

-Our North Dallas ABA Therapy center offers the ADOS-2 evaluation at no cost to families.
+Our North Dallas ABA Therapy center offers the ADOS-2 evaluation to families.
 Developmental Pediatricians and Neurologists in the Dallas-Fort Worth Area often have waitlists to diagnose ASD or can be costly depending on insurance coverage.
 Our team of Licensed Psychologists and ADOS-trained BCBAs will run the observation (typically 45 minutes to an hour), complete the report using a scoring algorithm, and then provide results to the child’s physician to review.
 Physicians may give a medical diagnosis of Autism Spectrum Disorder if appropriate.

 The ADOS-2 incorporates a variety of toys and activities – kiddos have fun during the evaluation and it’s not like a typical doctor’s visit!